falconzs/cb-framework/README.md

 * Code structure
 * Issue tracking
 * Collaboration

+## Status
+This and the associated repos are a work in progress and subject to change.

 ## Terminology / Structure
 CB has Bots or Apps which add functionality to a broadcasters rooms.
 Broadcasters can add 1 App and upto 3 Bots.